KennyMcGeoch/LeetCodeExercises/README.md

 2331.
 Evaluate Boolean Binary Tree (Easy)
 2337.
 Move Pieces to Obtain a String (Medium)
 2341.
 Maximum Number of Pairs in Array (Easy)
-2348.
+2342.
+Max Sum of a Pair With Equal Sum of Digits (Medium) 2348.
 Number of Zero-Filled Subarrays (Medium)
 2356.
 Number of Unique Subjects Taught by Each Teacher (Easy) 2364.
 Count Number of Bad Pairs (Medium)